 - From a best practices point of view; Make sure all Azure resources are in the same region

-- All the Nvidia vGPU / and the recently announced AMD EPIC CPU/GPU graphical enhanced N-Series virtual machines on Azure are supported with Windows Virtual Desktop.
+- All the Nvidia vGPU / and the recently announced AMD EPIC CPU/GPU graphical enhanced N-Series virtual machines on Azure are supported with Azure Virtual Desktop.

-- Citrix is adding their own Citrix Cloud stack as well to Windows Virtual Desktop, read more about this here.
+- Citrix is adding their own Citrix Cloud stack as well to Azure Virtual Desktop, read more about this here.

-- VMware Horizon Cloud is now also available as extension to Windows Virtual Desktop, read more about this here.
+- VMware Horizon Cloud is now also available as an extension to Azure Virtual Desktop, read more about this here.

 The Microsoft-managed control-plane is a completely redesigned infrastructure that leverages native Azure platform services to scale automatically.
 Think about Azure front-door as a global load-balancer for the RDP connection, Azure App Services in Azure for hosting the infrastructure services, and Azure SQL DB for hosting the RDS Brokering databases.
 Leveraging these services is the main reason why this service is so cost-effective, which is the purpose of the Cloud and what it’s built for!

 To give you a better understanding of how Azure Virtual Desktop connections work, I’m sharing the traffic flow (the traffic flow requires the following network URL and protocol access).
 This is also useful for troubleshooting purposes.

 Connecting from your virtual machine in Azure to your Host Pool (session hosts in Azure Infrastructure-As-a-Service) works differently with Azure Virtual Desktop.
 It uses Reverse Connect, which means that no inbound ports need to be opened on the VM to setup the RDP connection.
 Once the connection flow proceeds, bidirectional communication between your session hosts/host pool will go over port https (443).
 This port is almost always open from the inside to the outside, so it’s perfect for a remote connection to Azure Virtual Desktop!